 Seeing this got us wondering, what’s the difference between our commercial machines and the domestic dishwashers that you might use at home.
 So, we turned our search towards finding a GoPro inside a Domestic machine and found this:

 Here, the phases of the wash run the same, just a lot slower.
-Initially when the door is closed, a reservoir of water is filled at the bottom of the machine, and then this is fully heated to temperature.
+Initially, when the door is closed, a reservoir of water is filled at the bottom of the machine, and then this is sufficiently heated to temperature.
 A wash arm or wand is extended and starts pumping the water throughout the machine.
-Initially this is done with clean water as a pre-rinse, then after a timer has completed, the detergent is let loose into the machine, and mixes with the reservoir of water.
+Initially, this is done with clean water as a pre-rinse, then after a timer has completed, the detergent is let loose into the machine, and mixes with the reservoir of water.

 As you can see the pressure of the water is much lower in the domestic unit, and the baking sheet at the back of the shot still has food waste on it at the end of the cycle shown.

-As you can see from these examples, the commercial machines use a lot more water, and a much shorter space of time to offer far greater cleaning results then a generic dishwasher used in the house.
+As you can see from these examples, the commercial machines use a lot more water and a much shorter space of time to offer far greater cleaning results than a generic dishwasher used in the house.
 Commercial machines are designed to be used on repeat for hours on end every day, while the domestic machine might run only once or twice a day.